-Marijuana and travel is a tricky combo.
-Here’s what you should know before you get to the airport.
+Weed and trips are a tricky combo.
+Here’s what you should know before you get to the airport about traveling with a marijuana vape.

 Traveling with marijuana shouldn’t be taken lightly.
 This week, it was announced that WNBA superstar Brittney Griner had been detained in Russia after her vape cartridges were spotted in her luggage.
 It’s a mistake that could result in a 10-year prison sentence.